 To avoid damaging trust with consumers (and indeed the whole premise that underlines the effectiveness of a tactic like social proof) brands need to ensure they are comparing like with like when using social proof.
 This means being clear about the availability of products within the context of the visitor’s situation.
 For example, if showing how many others are looking at a particular holiday, ensuring this is for the same dates.

-How can I apply social proof to e-commerce?
+How can I apply social proof to my e-commerce store?

 There are a wide variety of ways to apply social proof to your e-commerce site.
 One use-case that might immediately come to mind is the use of social proof on travel sites, which have perishable inventory, and so are a natural fit for this tactic.
 But a word of caution – make sure the social proof tool you’re using is compliant with industry guidelines.